 For derivatives designated and that qualify as cash flow hedges of interest rate risk, the gain or loss on the derivative is recorded in AOCI and subsequently reclassified into interest expense in the same period during which the hedge transaction affects earnings.
 Amounts reported in AOCI related to derivatives will be reclassified to interest expense as interest payments are made on the Company's short-term rate borrowings.
-During the next twelve months, the Company estimates that an additional \$21 thousand will be reclassified from AOCI as a reduction to interest expense.
+During 2021 the Company's final cash flow hedge of interest rate risk matured and the remaining balance was reclassified from AOCI as a reduction to interest expense.
+There is no additional amount that will be reclassified from AOCI as a reduction to interest expense.